Professor, History & Political Science

 typically a ten day trip over spring break.
 I have taught two travel courses to France,

-and in spring 2019 led a travel course to Ireland for the fourth time.
+and in spring 2024 led a travel course to Ireland for the fifth time.

 Daly, Anthony. "'The true remedy for Irish grievances is to be found in good political institutions’: English radicals and Irish nationalism, 1847–74."
 Historical Research 86 (February 2013): 53-75.